 By KPM, Konigliche Porzellan-Manufaktur (German, founded 1763)

-This stunning antique porcelain plaque illustrates an imagined scene from the battle of Corinth, the result of which secured Roman dominion of Greece.
+This fine antique porcelain plaque illustrates an imagined scene from the Battle of Corinth, the result of which secured Roman dominion of Greece.

-The rectangular porcelain plaque is set within a giltwood frame and titled on the back 'Carthago et Corinthus Delentz Aemilianus erobert u zerstoert Carthago 146v.Chr' as well as bearing KPM porcelain manufacturers marks.
-The plaque depicts a street scene from the Battle of Corinth showing tumbled columns, broken and flaming buildings as men on horseback engage in an action-packed battle.
+The rectangular porcelain plaque is set within a giltwood frame and titled on the back 'Carthago et Corinthus Delentz Aemilianus erobert u zerstoert Carthago 146v.Chr' as well as bearing KPM porcelain manufacturer’s marks.
+The plaque depicts a street scene from the Battle of Corinth showing tumbled columns and broken and flaming buildings as men on horseback engage in an action-packed battle.

 This item qualifies for free international shipping, inclusive of professional packing and insurance.